Pacific Proving Grounds: Partial Test Ban Treaty

 The signing of the Partial Test Ban Treaty in 1963 forbade atmospheric and underwater nuclear weapons, and so no further U.S. tests were conducted at the Pacific Proving Grounds, with all but ten occurring at the Nevada Test Site until the end of testing in 1992.

 Geographical names

-The Bikini and Enewetak Atolls are each a collection of islands.
-Various names have been assigned to the islands over time, and the confusion over the names (and their alternate transliterations) have been the source of much confusion, and in addition, over time islands appear, disappear, separate and join, and are excavated by bombs.
+The Bikini and Enewetak Atolls are both collections of islands.
+Various names have been assigned to the islands over time, and confusion over the names (and their alternate transliterations) has been the source of much confusion.
+In addition, some islands over time have appeared, disappeared, separated, joined, and been excavated by bombs.
 Here are the islands listed in clockwise fashion starting with left side of the major inlet into the lagoon in each atoll.
 The names include the official Marshall Island names, the American military names used after occupation through the atomic testing period, and the Japanese names used while they occupied the islands during World War II, plus names gleaned from other sources.